adamflorin/loom/README.md

 You can then add behaviors in the same way to the same rack.

 So long as they're all in the same rack, they'll be treated as a single player.
 (You can actually put multiple racks on a same track to have multiple players.)

+### Setting up the environment

+Drop the `environment` m4l device in the Master track.
+(It doesn't generate any MIDI or affect the audio.
+This is just a good global place to put it.)

+To reload _all_ modules across _all_ players, hit `MASTER RELOAD` in the environment.
+It's recommended you map this to a key in Live (which unfortunately must be tapped 2x).

 ## Modules